KRFOSS/kali-docs/development/intro-to-packaging-example/index.md

 ## .Install & Helper-Scripts

-Everything we have done so far would just be for building the package, but we haven't said how to install the application.
+Everything we have done so far would just be for building the package, but we haven't said how to install the application:

 ```console
 kali@kali:~/kali/packages/instaloader$ vim debian/instaloader.install